ddorn/cv/resume.typ

     and create good tools
     that are actually useful for others.

-    His last projects where on the mitigation of *systemic risks* from *general-purpose artificial intelligence* systems (research, engineering, teaching)
+    His latest projects were on the mitigation of *systemic risks* from *general-purpose artificial intelligence* systems (research, engineering, teaching)
   ] //#h(-0.5cm)
 ][